On this page

 Why email addresses are hard to find

 Email addresses almost never appear in public records.
-Court filings, property records, vital records, and most government documents do not include email as a standard field — the legal and administrative systems that generate public records predate email as a universal communication channel, and the forms have not been updated to collect it systematically.
+Court filings, property records, vital records, and most government documents do not include email as a standard field.
+The Radicati Group estimates there are over 4.5 billion email users worldwide as of 2024, yet the legal and administrative systems that generate public records predate email as a universal communication channel, and the forms have not been updated to collect it systematically.
 The result is that the government record infrastructure that makes addresses, court history, and property ownership relatively findable provides almost no help for email searches.

-What aggregator services do have are email addresses that were captured through voluntary data sources — account registrations, form submissions, data broker compilations, and similar.
-These are more available for people with significant online activity and essentially nonexistent for people who have been careful about where they provide their email.
+What aggregator services do have are email addresses captured through voluntary data sources: account registrations, form submissions, data broker compilations, and similar.
+These are more available for people with significant online activity and essentially absent for people who have been careful about where they provide their email.
 Coverage is highly variable and depends almost entirely on how much of a digital footprint the person has left.

-If the email search is part of a broader research effort, our guide on how to research a person online covers a fuller picture of the identity research approach when multiple data types are involved.
+If the email search is part of a broader research effort, our guide on how to research a person online covers the fuller identity research approach.
 For the identity anchoring step that should precede any contact information search, see our guides on finding someone by first and last name and finding someone by name and city.

 What extra details help most